 Design a research proposal.
 Take part in, and report on, investigations in the field.
 By immersing yourself in digital geographies, you’ll discover how to interpret aerial and satellite images and learn remote sensing analysis.
 And you’ll gain knowledge in key physical geography themes such as geomorphology, biogeography, weather, climate and environmental change.
 Plus, there’s the chance to take on a work placement.

-Biogeography examines spatial and temporal patterns of living organisms over the earth’s surface and highlights the fundamental processes and causal factors which determine these patterns, examining contributions to these processes by human and physical phenomena.
-Key themes such as the history and development of ecological communities through time, human impacts on the biosphere and biodiversity run through the whole module.
+Biogeography examines spatial and temporal patterns of living organisms over the earth’s surface and highlights the fundamental processes and causal factors which determine these patterns.
+This includes themes such as climate, evolutionary history, continental drift, spatial area, isolation, succession and disturbance.
+Key themes such as biodiversity and the history and development of ecological communities through time run through the whole module.
+The module culminates in exploring the impacts of human mediated changes to organism distributions, particularly the effects of habitat fragmentation and invasive non-native species.

 Gender, Sex and Violence